flectra-hq/flectra/doc/howtos/web.rst

             // do work with users records
         });

-* :func:`~flectra.web.Model.query` takes an optional list of fields as parameter (if no field is provided, all fields of the model are fetched).
-It returns a :class:`flectra.web.Query` which can be further customized before being executed
+* :func:`~odoo.web.Model.query` takes an optional list of fields as parameter (if no field is provided, all fields of the model are fetched).
+It returns a :class:`odoo.web.Query` which can be further customized before being executed
-* :class:`~flectra.web.Query` represents the query being built.
+* :class:`~odoo.web.Query` represents the query being built.
 It is immutable, methods to customize the query actually return a modified copy, so it's possible to use the original and the new version side-by-side.
-See :class:`~flectra.web.Query` for its customization options.
+See :class:`~odoo.web.Query` for its customization options.

-When the query is set up as desired, simply call :func:`~flectra.web.Query.all` to execute it and return a deferred to its result.
-The result is the same as :py:meth:`~flectra.models.Model.read`'s, an array of dictionaries where each dictionary is a requested record, with each requested field a dictionary key.
+When the query is set up as desired, simply call :func:`~odoo.web.Query.all` to execute it and return a deferred to its result.
+The result is the same as :py:meth:`~odoo.models.Model.read`'s, an array of dictionaries where each dictionary is a requested record, with each requested field a dictionary key.

 Exercises